 1. Gather leaves

 Begin by having the kids collect leaves that they find beautiful.
-We bring them back to the studio to flatten and dry them.
+Then flatten and dry them.
 The leaves should still have enough moisture so that they don’t crack.

 2. Create leaf impression in clay

-Then, roll out air dry clay and make an impression of the leaf.
-You do this by pressing the leaf onto the clay.
+Then roll out air dry clay and make an impression of the leaf by pressing it onto the clay.
 Cut around it with a clay tool or butter knife.

 3. Paint leaf impression